supercamel/SpinoDB/docs/docviewnode.md

 DocView and DocNode are GObjects provided in the GObject bindings.
 They are not available in NodeJS because Javascript is already highly optimised for processing JSON.

+SpinoDB relies on rapidjson heavily for json parsing, serialisation and the DOM.
+DocView and DocNode are lightweight wrappers around some rapidjson DOM functions.

 ## DocView Description

 A DocView is a 'read-only' peek at a document inside SpinoDBs DOM.
 DocViews do not copy memory or do any string processing, and are a very efficient way to get information out of the document.
 DocView is also quite a convenient and simple API for traversing the JSON DOM in C / Vala.